 Does not provide consistent support to the Emergency Department – all minor injuries and ailments would need to present to the Emergency Department overnight (outside of Urgent Treatment Centre hours)

-A redesign of this service will bring improvements such as the ability to book an appointment online, have a GP appointment booked for you or speak to a health professional.
+Yes, a redesign of this service will bring improvements such as the ability to book an appointment online, have an appointment booked for you at a GP practice or at the UTC, or speak to a health professional for a clinical assessment.

 District Nursing, Phlebotomy, Sexual Health